ElGonan/carssification_AI/Selection_preprocess_data.md

 <b>Image Classification</b> investigation.
 So I will re-investigate the models
 to find one that fits.
 However Benji told me that ResNet is maybe the best choice so I need to investigate that.
 It's my starting point.

+### Model Selection!
+As investigated before, ResNet50 is going to be very useful, on the paper[4] they compare 3 models:
+<br/>1.
+Xception
+<br/>2.
+VGG16
+<br/>3.
+ResNet50

+and the one that had the best Accuracy was ResNet50.
+So I'll start using that model.

 ## First Notes